E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 no ip dhcp snooping information option
 ```

-Option 82 insertion was disabled because it caused DHCP issues in Packet Tracer.
+Option 82 insertion was disabled because it caused DHCP problems in Packet Tracer.

 The interface connected to the legitimate DHCP server was configured as trusted.